khueile/flask-mysql/README.md

 replicaset.apps/mysql-deployment-cf5f8c8fd    1         1         1       147m
 ```

-Now we can check out the app at `http://localhost:30000/`
+Now we can check out the app at `http://localhost:30000/`.
+Refer to stage 0 documentation for how to use the app.

-## Method 3: Add Jenkins
+## Stage 3: Add manual Jenkins config (Skip to stage 4 for same pipeline  + creds but automated setup with init.groovy)
+Please skip to stage 4 to see use of `init.groovy` to automate setting up jenkins pipeline job + credentials.
+This stage 3 doc below is just for record keeping.

 ### 3.1: install Jenkins with Helm